mturk/svcbatch/README.md

       **Unset private environment variables**

-      If set this option will disable export of private environment variables to the script program.
+      If set this option will disable export of all private environment variables to the script program.

       Check [Private Environment Variables](#private-environment-variables)